5 Ways to Make Diversity in the Workplace a Reality

 1. Build a fair, inclusive recruitment process

-Nearly a third of people we asked identified recruitment as their biggest focus for improving DEI using people analytics.
-And in many ways, recruitment is the obvious place to start.
+Recruitment is an obvious place to start improving DEI.
+According to Visier, nearly a third of customers cite recruitment as their main interest in improving DEI.
 As Ian Cook, Visier VP of People Analytics, puts it, “recruitment is vital to ensure you’re increasing diversity in your pipeline.
 Otherwise it becomes extremely hard to change the current state of your company.”

-Susan talks about the need to “consciously examine” your end-to-end recruitment processes, from the language in your job adverts and Glassdoor profile to your interviewing and assessment processes.
-She advises you search for patterns regularly and check for discrepancies, then have honest conversations to understand why those discrepancies might be happening and how to drive change.
+Consciously examine your end-to-end recruitment processes, from the language in your job adverts and Glassdoor profile to your interviewing and assessment processes.
+Search for patterns regularly.
+If you find discrepancies, have honest conversations to understand why those discrepancies might be happening and how to drive change.

 Susan shares why these honest, authentic conversations are crucial: “I remember, a male leader was asked why he had no women in his direct leadership team.
 And he said, ‘I can’t find them.’
 People challenged him: Why can’t you find them?
 Where have you looked?
 What have you done?
 And he was so honest, he said ‘I’m so sorry.
 I’ve woken up late.
 I don’t have an excuse for that.’
 That’s the kind of conversation that makes a difference.”